cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 ### MsgSignerSetTxSignature

-When a `Valset` is created by the Gravity module, validators sign it with their Ethereum keys, and send the signatures to the Gravity module using this message.
+When a `SignerSetTx` is created by the Gravity module, validators sign it with their Ethereum keys, and send the signatures to the Gravity module using this message.

 +++ https://github.com/althea-net/cosmos-gravity-bridge/blob/main/module/proto/gravity/v1/msgs.proto#L79-84